Yossi Harel

-Yossi Harel (יוסי הראל; January 4, 1918 – April 26, 2008) was the commander of the operation and a leading member of the Israeli intelligence community.
+Yosef "Yossi" Harel (יוסף "יוסי" הראל; January 4, 1918 – April 26, 2008) was the commander of the operation and a leading member of the Israeli intelligence community.

 Biography

-Yossi Hamburger (later Harel) and his twin brother Natan were born in Jerusalem to Moshe and Batya Hamburger.
+Yosef Hamburger (later Harel) and his twin brother Natan were born in Jerusalem to Moshe and Batya Hamburger.
 He was a sixth generation Jerusalemite.
 He attended Tachkemoni School and as a teenager, worked in a quarry and laid telegraph cables for the post office.
 At the age of 15, he joined the Haganah.

 Harel's first marriage was to Esther Vaisch and they had one daughter, Nurit.
 In 1951 he married Julie Berez with whom he had two children, Sharon and David.
 His daughter, Sharon Harel, is the third wife of Sir Ronald Cohen.

 Harel died of a heart attack in Tel Aviv on April 26, 2008, at the age of 90.
 He is buried at Kibbutz Sdot Yam, near Cesarea.

 Military and intelligence career

-Harel fought under Orde Wingate.
+During the 1936–1939 Arab revolt in Palestine, Harel fought in the Special Night Squads under Orde Wingate.
+He joined the British Army after the outbreak of World War II and was sent to Greece in 1941 as part of the Allied expeditionary force to fight the Axis invasion of Greece.
+He was severely wounded during fighting in Greece and left deaf in one ear, and subsequently discharged.
 Between 1945 and 1948, he played a leading role in the clandestine immigration enterprise in Palestine, commanding four Aliyah Bet ships: Knesset Israel, the Exodus 1947, Atzma'ut and Kibbutz Galuyot.
-After the establishment of the State of Israel, Harel studied mechanical engineering at MIT in the United States.
+After the establishment of the State of Israel, Harel served as a liasion officer to IDF Chief of Staff Yaakov Dori during the 1948 Arab-Israeli War, helping coordinate military operations.
+He then studied mechanical engineering at MIT in the United States.
 Just before he finished his studies, Moshe Dayan, as Chief of Staff, called him back to Israel to investigate the Lavon Affair, in which an Israeli spy and sabotage ring was uncovered in Egypt.
 He recommended the Prime Minister, David Ben-Gurion, to dismiss the people responsible for the fiasco.
 Ben-Gurion assigned him to rebuild military intelligence from the ground up and made him head of Unit 131, an Israel Defense Forces intelligence unit.